 Along with the 1% funding fee, borrowers also are asked to pay a yearly fee.
 This fee is 0.35% of the outstanding balance of the mortgage.
 The fee is assessed once a year and the borrower pays it over 12 months.
 An example would be a homeowner who has a balance of $199,987 one year after buying their home.
 0.35% x $199,987 = $699.96.
 The amount of $699.96 would be divided by 12 and added to the borrower’s monthly payments.
 The total amount of the fee goes down each year as the balance decreases.

 Limit on Income Instead of Loan Amount

 For underwriting purposes, all income from all parties that intend to live at the home is included.
 For example, suppose a married husband and wife have a teenage son and an elderly relative that will live with them.
 If the elderly relative has social security or retirement income and the teenage son has a part-time job, both incomes will be included along with the married husband and wife.
 This is an important feature to keep in mind if you are considering this mortgage.

 Relaxed Credit Requirements

 The credit rules used to qualify a borrower for this mortgage are very similar to the rules used for FHA mortgages.
 This grants more access to more borrowers that may not qualify for a conventional mortgage.

 Homes That Can Be Purchased

-Along with the benefits mentioned above, other features make the USDA Rural Development program a good option for many borrowers.
+Along with the benefits mentioned above, other features make this program a good option for many borrowers.

 - All buyers are welcome to apply.
 Whether they are a first time buyer or have owned multiple homes in the past.

 - The seller can contribute part of the sales price towards the closing cost of the home.
 The rules state that a maximum of 6% of the home’s price can be used to pay closing costs.